NinoDiscord/Nino/README.md

 # this is only for the public instances.
 ravy: ...

+# Returns a list of prefixes to use when executing text-based commands
+prefixes:
+  - owo!
+  - uwu?
+  - pwp.

-# Returns the configuration for the botlists microservice.
+# Returns the configuration for the botlists task.
 # This is not recommended for smaller instances since using Nino and adding it
 # to a public botlist will be deleted from it.
 botlists: